Cisco-Talos/cvdupdate/README.md

     git clone https://github.com/<your username>/cvdupdate.git
     ```

-2. Make sure cvdupdate is not already installed.
+2. Make sure CVD-Update is not already installed.
 If it is, remove it.

     ```bash
     python3 -m pip uninstall cvdupdate
     ```

-3. Use pip to install cvdupdate in "edit" mode.
+3. Use pip to install CVD-Update in "edit" mode.

     ```bash
     python3 -m pip install -e --user ./cvdupdate
     ```

-Once installed in "edit" mode, any changes you make to your clone of the cvdupdate code will be immediately usable simply by running the `cvdupdate` / `cvd` commands.
+Once installed in "edit" mode, any changes you make to your clone of the CVD-Update code will be immediately usable simply by running the `cvdupdate` / `cvd` commands.

 ### Conduct